Ninja Gaiden (1988)

 I’m all about the 3D Ninja Gaiden games — the fluid combat and freedom of movement just feel better.
 But going back to the original is a trip, showing me how much it achieved with so little.
 It’s brutal, but it’s cool to see where it all began, even if I’d rather dodge birds in 3D.

 Ninja Gaiden is a series that’s been going on for some time now.
 The original NES game from 1988 was innovative for its cutscene animations alone.
 It’s one of the oldest games I’ve played that actually feels fairly cinematic.
-Here’s the thing though- you’ll never actually get to fucking watch those cutscenes unless you’re playing with the rewind feature on the Switch (like I did), or if you’re one of those gamer deities walking among us- like those lunatics that speedrun Battletoads for fun.
-It isn’t just hard – it’s the kind of hard that makes you question whether the developers had a personal vendetta against your happiness.
-Ninja Gaiden as a series is known for its high difficulty from its very inception and I strongly recommend playing on the Switch with rewind like a filthy, cheating coward.
-And you will abuse it, because if you don’t you’ll spiral into a controller-smashing meltdown.
-I’m kidding, honestly there’s no shame in it- The ninja code doesn’t say shit about using every dirty trick available to survive.
+Here’s the thing though — you’ll never actually get to watch those cutscenes unless you’re playing with the rewind feature on the Switch (like I did), or if you’re one of those gamer deities walking among us — like those folks who speedrun Battletoads for fun.

 Despite its brutal difficulty, the original Ninja Gaiden is absolutely worth playing because it’s a masterclass in tight controls, fast-paced action, and some of the best storytelling the NES had to offer.
-I think storytelling is one of the greatest aspects of gaming, and it’s fascinating to me to trace the roots of the medium.
-The cinematic cutscenes were groundbreaking for their time, pulling you into Ryu Hayabusa’s revenge-fueled journey with actual narrative weight – something rare in an 8-bit game.
-Plus, when you finally do overcome its relentless challenge, the sense of accomplishment is unmatched (I’m kidding, you’re not going to feel any modicum of glory you cheating fuck).
-It’s the kind of game that beats you down, laughs in your face, and somehow still keeps you coming back for more – iT’s LiKe dArK sOuLs!
+I think storytelling is one of the greatest aspects of gaming, and it’s fascinating to trace the roots of the medium.
+The cinematic cutscenes were groundbreaking for their time, pulling you into Ryu Hayabusa’s revenge-fueled journey with actual narrative weight — something rare in an 8-bit game.

 Survivor of the bird-apocalypse